 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

-1. Register at Target and Amazon for the free gifts.
+1. Register at Target and Amazon for the free gifts and cheap baby stuff.

 We’re talking things like Dr. Brown’s bottles, Swaddle Designs muslin swaddles, Pampers diapers and wipes, Phillips AVENT bottles, and more.
 Plus, you’ll score a bunch of high-value coupons — including a free Starbucks drink!